jobyrao/json-key-string-xlsx/README.md

   ]
 ]
 ```
-One of the data structures
+One of the data structures, The design purpose of the library.
 ```json
 [
   {